 The European Commission launched a full investigation into whether Britain was providing up to £17bn of potentially illegal public guarantees to the proposed Hinkley Point C nuclear power station (See nuClear News No.58 January 2014).
 In October 2014 the Commission agreed to allow the UK to subsidise the two reactors (see nuClear News No.68 November 2014).
 In July 2015 the Austrian Government filed a legal challenge against the European Commission’s decision to allow the UK Goverment to subsidise Hinkley.
 An alliance of 10 German and Austrian renewable energy suppliers, including Greenpeace Energy, has also decided to take legal action against the state aid awarded to Hinkley (see nuClear News No.76 August 2015).

-The Final Investment Decision for Hinkley Point C has been repeatedly postponed.
-In August 2015 it was being predicting that David Cameron and China’s president, Xi Jinping, would sign a deal at a meeting in the UK in October which would signify that the Final Investment Decision had been made.
-But there could still be yet more delays to these reactors which were originally expected to be generating electricity in time for Christmas 2017 (see nuClear News No.77 September 2015).
+The Final Investment Decision for Hinkley Point C was repeatedly postponed, but was finally agreed in September 2016.
+These reactors which were originally expected to be generating electricity in time for Christmas 2017 (see nuClear News No.77 September 2015).

-Meanwhile EDF Energy said in June 2015 it will not start the next consultation on its plans to build two new EPRs at Sizewell in Suffolk until it knows how it will fund Hinkley Point C. The Company carried out the Stage 1 pre-application consultation between 21st November 2012 to 6th February 2013.
-But the next round of public consultations has been delayed and hasn’t taken place yet (as of September 2015).
-After the second stage consultation an application has to be made to the Planning Inspectorate (PI).
+Originally EDF’s intention was to have only 2 stages of consultation before applying to build the new reactors, but we now learn there will be a stage 3 consultation.
+The Stage 2 consultation appears to have been called simply because EDF felt it needed to do something because it had been so long since the first one.
+After the third stage consultation an application has to be made to the Planning Inspectorate (PI).
 The PI then sets a timetable for an examination process, which will include further opportunities for communities to get involved and have their say through written submissions and, probably, ‘open floor’ hearings.
 But the need for a nuclear power station cannot be questioned at this inquiry.

 Hitachi Ltd has now bought the Horizon nuclear project for about £700m from its former German owners – Eon and RWE – who decided to put the joint venture up for sale in March 2012.
 Investing billions in new reactors would have forced a credit-rating downgrade on RWE, said Volker Beckers, CEO at RWE npower in May 2012 and Tony Cocker, CEO of E.ON UK said E.ON lacks the “financial firepower”.